Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 \subsubsection{Hyperparameter Tuning}

-After choosing the ensemble size and segment duration, we tuned the hyperparameters of the networks in the ensemble.
+After finding the ensemble size that consistently led to stable results for the nine network architectures, as well as the segment duration that consistently led to the highest performance for our data, we further tuned the hyperparameters of the network for this ensemble size and segment duration.
+This was to obtain the highest performance we could with our selected segment duration considering our small dataset.
 We tested the use of one or two LSTM layers, the number of neurons in each layer (100, 300, 500, 700, 900 and 1100), dropout after each LSTM layer (0.1, 0.2 and 0.3), recurrent dropout in each LSTM layer (0.0 and 0.2), the number of batch normalization layers (zero, one and two), learning rate (0.001 and 0.0001), learning rate decay rate (0.90, 0.99 and 1), batch size (32, 64, 128 and 256), and L2 regularization (0.1, 0.01, 0.001 and 0.0001).

 The weights of the LSTM layers were initialized according to the number of neurons in the layer, by selecting their values from a normal distribution, $N(0,\sqrt{\frac{2}{LayerSize}})$.
 We monitored the \textit{validation} set loss, and used early stopping to end the training if the loss did not decrease for three consecutive epochs.
 We additionally evaluated the performance of the ensemble when using L1 regularization and when normalizing the data according to its maximal value, but both these options yielded poorer results and we do not report them here.
 We also assessed the performance when averaging the outputs of the networks in the ensemble instead of majority voting, but this too led to poorer performance.